 A unique talent bursting with fresh ideas Afia is an alumna of Edinburgh TV Festival’s Ones To Watch scheme.
 Her recent credits includes Call The Midwife (BBC) and Coronation Street (ITV) directing both shows during the pandemic.
 Afia has developed and directed a pilot for new TV series A place Of Safety, starring Harris Dickinson, Marama Corlett and Lily Newmark.

 An M.A Graduate of The London Film School, Afia has written and directed several short films that have screened at national and international film festivals including Shadow Man funded by film London.
 As writer/director Afia is currently developing several feature projects for film and TV.
-Afia is repped by Independent Talent.
+Afia is repped by Ian Benson at The Agency.

 Clare Perkins is currently filming The Wheel Of Life (Amazon Studios/Sony Pictures).
 Clare recently played the titular Emilia at The Gilgud Theatre and in Sweat at the Vaudville theatre in London's West End.